What is a blog?

 Blog posts enable your experience and opinions to be shared with a wider audience, with The Conversation providing an excellent example of how this can be used to greatest effect by academics.

 A blog post is different to other styles of writing:

 - Keep it short: a maximum of 700 words is recommended, occasionally a longer article can work, but this will need to be structured carefully.

 - Keep it simple: avoid language that is too technical or academic.
 Keep sentences and paragraphs short and snappy.

 - The impact of a good image: another simple technique for providing an additional point of interest in your posts is to provide something visual.
-Search for copyright-free images that match your article using Creative Commons.
+Search for copyright-free images that match your article using websites like Creative Commons.

 Our full guide to blogging is available here.

 Submitting a post